 You have options regarding the healing magic I am referring to.
-I tried all of these and I enjoyed all of them.
+I had all of these in my postpartum recovery kit and I enjoyed all of them.

 I think this one is pretty expected.
 Yep, it happens.
 And it happens for what seems like for-e-ver.
 When I had my baby it kind of felt like I was just going to have to wear a pad for the rest of my life.
 I started to think that bloody discharge from my hoo-ha was it’s new normal.

 STOCK UP ON PADS.
 Is it true that every good husband-turned daddy on the planet has at some point or another ran to the store to grab extra long pads because mama ran out?
 I think this is true.
 It happens to everyone.
 Maybe it’s because we really can’t fathom that we could possibly run through two and half giant bags of mega pads in a month and a half.
 But we can.
 Amazing right?